Point Lookout: a free weekly publication of Chaco Canyon Consulting

 Such exchanges might benefit all parties to the debate, but harm the organization, because neither of the debates will have been decided on their merits.

 Whether any action is ethical can be difficult to decide.
 One useful test is to ask yourself whether you'd like the world (or your boss, or your CEO) to know what you've done.
-First in this series Go to top Top Next issue: Down in the Weeds: I Next Issue
+Ethical Debate at Work: I First issue in this series Go to top Top Next issue: Down in the Weeds: I Next Issue

 101 Tips for Managing Conflict Are you fed up with tense, explosive meetings?
 Are you or a colleague the target of a bully?
 Destructive conflict can ruin organizations.
 But if we believe that all conflict is destructive, and that we can somehow eliminate conflict, or that conflict is an enemy of productivity, then we're in conflict with Conflict itself.
 Read 101 Tips for Managing Conflict to learn how to make peace with conflict and make it an organizational asset.
 Order Now!